fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>
  Amr ibn 'As came from Yemen to mecca, the prophet told him to go back and wait for his victory. then he comes to Medina.

-Abu Dharr al-Ghifari came to the Prophet SWW and Abu Bakr showed him the house.
-The prophet Muhammad sww told him to go back to his tribe and preach the onennes of GOd and doing good deeds and wait until he hears about the victory of Muslims and until then don't tell about your religion here.
+Abu Dharr al-Ghifari came to the Prophet  ﷺ    and Abu Bakr showed him the house.
+The prophet Muhammad  ﷺ    told him to go back to his tribe and preach the onennes of GOd and doing good deeds and wait until he hears about the victory of Muslims and until then don't tell about your religion here.
 Abu Dhar goes to Kaaba and proclaims that he is a muslim, then he gets savagely beaten.
 People stop only after they realize that they will get revenge from Al-Ghifari if he dies.

 Abu Dharr comes home and starts to preach.
 Afte Hijra he comes to Medina with a lot of followers from his tribe.

-in the 7th year the Quraish gathered and decided to kill the prophet SAW.
+in the 7th year the Quraish gathered and decided to kill the prophet  ﷺ   .
 Abu Talib didnot agree and the boycot started. all marriages with banuHashim were rejected, all business transactions ceized.

 Banu Hashim and Banu Muttalib went to the valley outside Mecca. the Quraish wrote the treaty and hanged it inside the Qaaba.

 Mut'wa would send food to the valley secretly. also Hakim ibn Hizam would send food.
-TDuring the Hajj season the prophet SAW would leave the valley and continue da'wa and tried to find new converts.
+TDuring the Hajj season the prophet  ﷺ    would leave the valley and continue da'wa and tried to find new converts.

 Boycott lasted 2 or 3 years.
-There was a severe famine and they realized that this is because of the dua of Muhammad SAW.
+There was a severe famine and they realized that this is because of the dua of Muhammad  ﷺ   .

-a man put camel guts on the prophet SAW when he was praying and Fatima removed them, the prophet SAW made dua against 7 people including Abu Jahl untill their faces turn pale.
+a man put camel guts on the prophet  ﷺ    when he was praying and Fatima removed them, the prophet  ﷺ    made dua against 7 people including Abu Jahl untill their faces turn pale.
 Abdullah ibn Masood said that he saw all these seven people in the battle of Badr and all of them were dragged to the Pit.

 Why Allah ST allowed all these?
 All prophets and their followers suffered.
 Allah did not create us for a comfortable life.
 Your purpose is to earn Allah's mercy to get to Paradise.
 It is the wisdom of Allah to test us.
 Did mankind think that Allah will leave them without being tested. without being tried.

-Khabbab asked the prophet SAW for how long we will endure this.
+Khabbab asked the prophet  ﷺ    for how long we will endure this.
 There were muslims persecuted more than you.
-The prophet SAW said Allah is going to succeed this religion.
+The prophet  ﷺ    said Allah is going to succeed this religion.
 A lady shepherd wil take her flock and she will be scared only Allah and wolves.

 house of Al Arkham. secret meeting place. near safa beacause many people go there and no suspision is raised.

-At the 5th year of da'wa the prophet SAW said that there's a christian king in Abyssinia who is just and would let you worship Allah without hardship. najashi his name was Akhus smt.
+At the 5th year of da'wa the prophet  ﷺ    said that there's a christian king in Abyssinia who is just and would let you worship Allah without hardship. najashi his name was Akhus smt.
 11men and 4 women emigrated. among them was Uthman with Ruqaya, Abdurahman ibn Awf, Abu Salamah, Um Salamah, Christians dont have the law because they follow the version of Paul who said that Jesus AS came to abrogate the law.
 Jesus PBUH never ate pork and lived the life of a jew.
 There were different opinions until Naysean Creed where Constantine decided that christians must believe in the trinity.
 Aries did not agree with that so Constantine ordered to execute him. he escaped to south all branches of christianity before the naysean creed disappeared.